systems-development-group/OutpostAnywhere_UserDocs/README.md

   * [Click here for info on registering the SqlAnywhere ODBC driver](./ODBC_DRIVER.md)
   * [Click here for info on creating an ODBC Connection](./PrerequisiteHelpers/ODBC_Creation.pdf)

-* User of PC targeted for installation of OA desktop app needs to have permissions to edit the RPS image set.
+* User of PC targeted for installation of OA desktop app need to have permissions to edit the RPS image set via a mapped drive present on the PC targeted for installation of the desktop app.
+In addition to READ/WRITE/MODIFY being granted in the Properties' Security tab, the shared drive must be configured to allowing changing of files.

 ---